Ergodic measures with infinite entropy: Introduction

 Even if we had a priori some $f$-invariant measure $\mu$ with infinite metric entropy, we do not know if this property alone implies the existence of ergodic measures with infinite metric entropy as Theorems \ref{Theorem1} and \ref{Theorem2} state.
 Actually, if $\mu$ had infinitely many ergodic components, the proof that the metric entropy of at least one of those ergodic components must be larger or equal than the entropy of $\mu$, uses the upper semi-continuity of the metric entropy function (see for instance \cite[Theorem 4.3.7, p.
 75]{Keller}).

 Yano also proved that generic homeomorphisms on manifolds of dimension 2 or larger, have infinite topological entropy \cite{Yano}.
 Thus one wonders if Theorems \ref{Theorem1} and \ref{Theorem2} hold also for homeomorphisms.
-We give a positive answer to this question.
+We give a positive answer to this question for $m \geq 2$.
+If $M$ is one-dimensional then a homeomorphisms of $M$ has zero topological entropy, so the following two theorems do not hold for one-dimensional manifolds.